Individual Educational Needs

 Working with parents

 We aim to build supportive relationships and liaise closely with parents and carers.
-Focus groups are held once a year to ensure parents of a child with an EHCP have the opportunity to share concerns and input into our policy and practice.
+With the exception of recent school closures, focus groups are held once a year to ensure parents of a child with an EHCP have the opportunity to share concerns and input into our policy and practice.

 Transition from Primary School